AnoukSmet/Dog-Health-Tracker/README.md

 In case the user wrongfully clicked on sign in instead of register, a link to the register page is provided so the user doesn't have to go back.

 * **Test**
-Signing in with the correct username and password works as planned and the dashboard of that user will be displayed.
+Signing in with the correct username and password works as planned and the correct dashboard of that user will be displayed.
 When the user fills in the wrong username and/or password, the correct message is being displayed on the screen.
 Redirecting to register page works as well.

 * **Result**
 Sign in form is working as planned and the input is being verified correctly with the stored information of the database.
-Redirection to the dashboard works as well as planned so the user can view its previously inserted information.
+Redirection to the correct dashboard works as well as planned so the user can either add a dog on the blank dashboard or view its previously inserted information.
 Tested the sign in form on various browers and devices and the form is responsive and userfriendly.

 * **Verdict**